MicrosoftDocs/microsoft-authentication-library-javascript/msal-javascript-conceptual/index.md

 - **Microsoft Authentication Library for Angular v2.x**: A wrapper of the `msal-browser` 2.x library for apps using Angular framework.

 - **Microsoft Authentication Library for JavaScript v1.x**: A browser-based, framework-agnostic core library that enables authentication and token acquisition with the Microsoft identity platform in JavaScript applications.
-Implements the OAuth 2.0 [Implicit Grant Flow](/../../azure/active-directory/develop/v2-oauth2-implicit-grant-flow), and is [OpenID-compliant](/../../azure/active-directory/develop/v2-protocols-oidc).
+It implements the OAuth 2.0 [Implicit Grant Flow](/../../azure/active-directory/develop/v2-oauth2-implicit-grant-flow), and is [OpenID-compliant](/../../azure/active-directory/develop/v2-protocols-oidc).
+Microsoft recommends using MSAL.js v2.0+ to take advantage of the authorization code flow with PKCE which is more secure.

 - [Microsoft Authentication Library for Angular](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/msal-angular-v1/lib/msal-angular): A wrapper of the core 1.x library for apps using Angular framework.